Methodology

 The teacher retention file shows the percentage of qualified teachers that enter service in the academic year after the year of qualifying, and the proportion of these that remain in service in each year afterwards.
 This information is compiled from the School Workforce Census and the Database of Teacher Records (DTR).

-The retention matrix uses new methodology detailed in the 2018 methodology document.
+The retention matrix uses new methodology detailed in the 2018 methodology document (opens in a new tab).

 Teachers' pay

 Please note that the School Workforce Census opens in early November each year and it collects information on the salaries and additional payments of teachers as at that point in time.
-This information is presented with an academic year assigned to it to help demonstrate which academic year the census relates to (for instance data collected in November 2022 is presented as 2022/23 here).
+This information is presented with an academic year assigned to it to help demonstrate which academic year the census relates to (for instance data collected in November 2023 is presented as 2023/24 here).
 However, we are aware that not all schools will have implemented a pay review by this point in the school year.

-For further information please refer to the STPCD statutory guidance
+For further information please refer to the STPCD statutory guidance (opens in a new tab).

 These statistics are based on the headcount of staff, rather than the FTE.
 Therefore, these figures should not be used as a measure of the overall size of the school workforce.